 How do you give feedback on UI and UX designs?

-Giving feedback on a UI and UX design without a website feedback tool is frustrating and time-consuming.
+Giving feedback on a UI and UX design without a design approval tool is frustrating and time-consuming.
 There’s just so much explaining that has to be done from both sides to make the feedback valuable.

 We say, save yourself that headache and make feedback easier for everyone.